 A new episode of your favorite TV show is out, but you work in the morning?
 Just cut back on sleep.
 Your project is due tomorrow, but all your friends are going to paintball?
 You’ll do the project during the night.
 The truth is, we take sleep for granted, just like breathing until we get the flu.

-Sleep statistics for 2021 indicate that more than half of the world’s population is sleep deprived or suffers from some of the 70 known sleep disorders that plague contemporary society.
+Recent sleep statistics indicate that more than half of the world’s population is sleep deprived or suffers from some of the 70 known sleep disorders that plague contemporary society.

 So, if you’re in your bed, wondering why counting sheep doesn’t work — keep reading, and learn some of the most interesting facts about sleep that we’ve gathered to ease your mind.

-- The amount of necessary sleep is determined individually.
+- Statistics on sleep suggest that the amount of necessary sleep is individual.

-- People need around seven minutes to fall asleep.
+- Various sleep data indicate that people need around seven minutes to fall asleep.

 - Dreams can last up to 60 minutes.